Tanzichang/AgeEstimation/README.md

 #Efficient Group-n Encoding and Decoding for Facial Age Estimation

 ##Introduction

-The sources will include:
+This repo provides some sources in the work "Efficient Group-n Encoding and Decoding for Facial Age Estimation".
+And this work is creadted by Zichang Tan, Jun Wan, Zhen Lei, Ruicong Zhi, Guodong Guo and Stan Z. Li.

+## Description
-1. face alignment codes.
+1. The face alignment codes can be found in `scripts/transform_image/`.
+2. The evaluation codes on Chalearn LAP 2016 dataset ca be founded in `scripts/`.
-2. the caffemodel that was pretrained on IMDB-WIKI dataset
-3. our network file and the trained model on Chalearn LAP 2016 dataset.
+3. The caffemodel pretrained on IMDB-WIKI dataset and the caffemodel trained on Chalearn LAP 2016 dataset can be downloaded from the link [sss](sss) password: .

+## Citation
+Please add a reference if you are using the codes or the pretrained models.